mariad765/optim_microprocessor/README.md

 #TITLE
 Optimized Miniprocessor in C: Basic processor that decodes a bit string and executes it.

+#STRUCTURE:
+optimized - dir with optimized code + makefile check_project_here - dir for  building , running, checking time and memory inneficient - dir with the inneficient version of the project/ no checker here compare - dir with valgrind and time reports for both efficient and non-efficient versions

 #NOTE:
 EACH TASK CAN BE INDIVIDUAL;
 EACH TASK IS INDIVIDUALLY CHECKED WITH VALGRIND.
 (MAKEFILE);